 Employees and other individuals acting for the company should note that bribery is a criminal offence that may result in up to 10 years’ imprisonment and/or an unlimited fine for the individual and an unlimited fine for Crest Hotels Group.

 The success of this policy depends on all employees and Board Members and those acting for the company where bribery is suspected reporting in accordance with the Public Interest Disclosure (Whistle Blowing Procedure) set out in the Staff Handbook.

 The Managing Director is responsible for the implementation of the policy.

 The Boards are responsible for monitoring implementation of the policy and all incidents will be reported to the Audit Committee under the arrangements for reporting irregularities.
-The Metropole Board is responsible for approving the annual review.
+The Crest Hotels Group Board is responsible for approving the annual review.